 Some of our PDFs and Word documents are essential to providing our services.

 We do not plan to add captions to live video streams because live video is exempt from meeting the accessibility regulations.
-Some additional videos may not have a transcript.
+Some other videos may not have a transcript.